vfarcic/devops24/manuscript/04-helm.md

 jenkins 1        Thu May ...
 DEPLOYED jenkins-0.16.1 jenkins
 ```

 There is not much to look at right now since we have only one Chart.
-Just remember that the command exist.
+Just remember that the command exists.
 It'll come in handy later on.

 If you need to see the details behind one of the installed Charts, please use the `status` command.